Musical Theatre Voice Lessons

 And to keep you or your child singing healthfully for life, we make sure to teach proper projection and belting – without excess tension or bad habits that put wear and tear on the delicate vocal muscles.

 Our experienced, educated teachers – who all perform modern music themselves – understand that modern musical theatre singing can and does break classical rules.
-It’s okay to sing breathy, to scoop notes, to use vocal fry, to flip to head voice, to breathe in the middle of phrases, to over-pressurize, to pull chest voice up, to ad lib, and to belt – as long as vocal health is the top priority!
+It’s okay to sing breathy, to scoop notes, to use vocal fry, to flip to head voice, to breathe in the middle of phrases, to sing with pressed power, to pull chest voice up, to ad lib, and to belt – as long as vocal health is the top priority!

 Showcases and Recitals

 We offer near-monthly opportunities to perform – everything from traditional teen recitals to acoustic showcases to full-band productions at major venues.

 Beginning students find our recitals and acoustic showcases to be a supportive, non-intimidating way to get used to performing in front of people.

 Our intermediate and advanced students love our big concerts at premier Denver venues such as the Hard Rock Cafe, The Oriental Theatre, the Clocktower Cabaret, and the Walnut Room.
 These expertly staged performances provide clients with real gig experience that they need to become full-fledged musicians, complete with a live audience, lighting and stage technicians, and professional producers and engineers.

 - Sing across your entire range without a break

 - Belt powerful high notes

 - Perform for the musical theatre stage